neoforged/ModDevGradle/BREAKING_CHANGES.md

   - This is meant to catch usage mistakes.
 - Run `beforeTask`s do not run on IDE project sync anymore.
   - To run a task on sync, use `neoForge.ideSyncTask <task>`.
+- Removal of `dependency` and `extendsFrom` inside the `neoForge.mods {}` block.
+  - These functions generally do not work, and were removed to reduce confusion.
+  - `sourceSet <sourceSet>` should be used instead.
+If this is not sufficient, please open an issue.